 Let’s talk about these things now.

-When you’re looking for a job after bartending, you can either look for a job within the industry or you can look for something outside the industry.
+When you’re looking for a job after bartending, you can either look inside or outside of the industry.

-With that said, an unfortunate reality of the bartending industry is that people will often get sick of the industry altogether and want to move onto something different.
+With that said, an unfortunate reality of the bartending industry is that people will often get sick of the industry altogether and will want to move on to something different.

-You might find a new profession that you fall in love with or you might just realise that’s hospitality isn’t as bad as you thought it was.
-But in order to get to either of those points, you have to experiment with different jobs.
-It’s not going to happen working a job that you hate…
+You might find a new profession that you fall in love with or you realize that hospitality isn’t as bad as you thought it was.
+In order to get to either of those points though, you’ll have to experiment with different jobs.

 I’ve included some professions outside of the industry for that very reason.

-Becoming the bar or venue manager is the most logical progression bartenders usually make.
-Obviously, bartending prepares you superbly for this kind of position because you’re already working behind the bar, learning how it operates, and you’re working with managers who you can teach you how to do it.
+Becoming a bar or venue manager is the most logical progression bartenders usually make.
+Bartending prepares you superbly for this kind of position because you’re already working behind the bar, learning how it operates, and you’re working with managers who can teach you how to do it.

 A brand ambassador/rep is a sales person.
-They represent a brand/company and their products within the industry by looking after the bars & restaurants who stock their products.
-They also try and “sell” their products to bars & restaurants that aren’t currently stocking their products.
+They represent a brand/company and their products within the industry by looking after the bars and restaurants who stock their products.
+They also try and sell their products into bars and restaurants that aren’t currently stocking their products.

 This is one of the best jobs available to bartenders who are feeling burned out by the service industry.
-You’re no longer a part of the “hospitality” side of things, but you still work within the food & beverage community meaning that you get to put the knowledge you’ve accumulated to work.
+You’re no longer a part of the hospitality side of things, but you still work within the food & beverage community giving you the ability to put the knowledge you’ve accumulated to work.

 If you’ve ever seen the reality T.V. series Bar Rescue, starring Jon Taffer, you know what a bar consultant is.
-Jon Taffer is a bar consultant and what that basically means is that he helps bars that aren’t doing so well get their act together and become more successful.
+Simply put, bar consultants help bars become more successful.
 You’ll help a bar with everything from recipe and ingredient selection to lighting and decor.

 **Note** If you’ve had experience managing bars, this is a lot more likely to work.
 You might not have the expertise to make a bar more successful if you’ve only been a bartender.

-Of course, you’ll need a lot of money to open a bar, but a way around this is to partner up with someone rich where they supply the capital and you do the work.
+Of course, you’ll need a lot of money to open a bar, but a way around this is to partner up with someone who supplies the capital and you do the work.
 Of course, that means you’ll be sharing the ownership with someone else (in most cases, you’ll have less than 50%).
 But it’s a start and at least you’ll be in charge and working for yourself!